PrairieLearn/PrairieLearn/docs/getStarted.md

 }
 ```

-* in `allowAccess`, you should set the dates in which you want your course to be available (more details about allowAccess [here](https://prairielearn.readthedocs.io/en/latest/courseInstance/#course-instance-allowaccess)).
+* in `allowAccess`, you should set the dates in which you want your course to be available (other [access options](courseInstance.md#course-instance-allowaccess)).
 For example:

 ```json
 "allowAccess": [